AS LONG AS IT'S A CONSTRUCTION SITE THE HOUSE BELONG TO US

 The construction site is never the same the day after, everything has changed, nothing is like before.
 New spatial relations, new instruments for new works.
 A construction site is continuously changing.
-We are running after the deadline, frenzied by the wish to see the end.
-The photography illudes it to succeed, to resist.
-It illudes it to be eternal.
+We are chasing the deadline, frenzied by the wish to see the end.
+The photography alludes it to succeed, to resist.
+It alludes it to be eternal.
 It excites its provisional nature making it definitive.

 The poetical nature of a well-done shot of a construction site is all about relation with its life.
 Because the construction site is alive and it will let us live make us dream and that’s why we love it.
 We ask for complicity, even for help.
 We are waiting for the moment when the frenzy will calm down and the silence take over and intentionally remains, in solitude.
 We are waiting to take possession of the space, to feel it, criticize it, to feel emotions, to produce and destroy thoughts and then persuade us again.